jlmelville/smallvis/docs/largevis.md

 Some general observations are:

+* Despite sharing a lot of concepts, an un-normalized method like LargeVis is hard to optimize using the techniques that work with t-SNE.
+* The problem is both with the optimization method (hyper-parameters including learning rate) and initialization.
+* For initialization, I've tried increasing the standard deviation of the initial coordiantes (whether using PCA, spectral methods or random) to increase the initial inter-point distance and avoid large gradients, but I was unable to find a useful setting.
 * The balance of repulsions versus attractions in the t-SNE family of methods is critical.
-* Methods which don't start the optimization with attractions hugely domination will have a hard time producing useful results.
+* Methods which don't start the optimization with attractions hugely up-weighted will have a hard time producing useful results.
 * t-SNE automatically increases the repulsion as the optimization proceeds, which is why it can produce output with more expanded clusters successfully.